solidpattern/institutional-capture-democracy/README.md

 ![Backsliding risk by capture and capital mobility](docs/figures/Figure_3.png)

-*Figure 3.The increase in democratic backsliding risk associated with institutional capture is larger in countries with lower capital mobility, consistent with arguments about elite exit options and insulation from accountability.*
+*Figure 3.
+The increase in democratic backsliding risk associated with institutional capture is larger in countries with lower capital mobility, consistent with arguments about elite exit options and insulation from accountability.*

 - Interference with legislatures and executive control over electoral rules consistently precede democratic backsliding.